 If you exhibit excessive absenteeism (considered by the Barton MLT Program to be > 13% of scheduled clinical days) you will be required to meet with the MLT Program Director and/or Site Coordinator.
-A Record of Counseling will be initiated and may lead to a Learning agreement and a Contract for Continuation.
+A Record of Counseling will be initiated and may lead to a Learning agreement.
 Your status in the program may be affected up to and including dismissal.